 Members of Repak ELT are compliant with the regulations and take responsibility for the waste arising from the sale of tyres.

-Their tyre waste is collected by an Authorised Collector and managed in an environmentally sound manner.
+Their tyre waste is collected by a Repak ELT Registered Collector and managed in an environmentally sound manner.

 Play your part in protecting the environment.
 Only use a compliant Repak ELT tyre retailer.